ackurtzy/robot_localization/README.md

 ## Demo
 This is a demo of the particle filter in action when initialized with a pose estimate.

+The green arrows are particles, and the blue arrow is the estimated robot pose.
+The red dots show the robot’s current laser scan transformed into the map frame using the estimated robot pose.
+The better the red dots align with the map, the better the pose.

 <p align="center">
   <img src="./assets/convergence.gif" width="600" alt="Demo">
 </p>